 But what about life?
-Can you be sure that you get to try life again?
+Can you be sure that you get to live again?
 What if there is no afterlife, what if there is no rebirth or heaven?
 This is probably your only chance to experience existence as a human being.

 So if things are unbearable, if death feels like the easy way out, or indeed the only way out, if you start to think that whatever is on the other side has to be better than this, you ask death: Should I hold on for just one more day?
 What should I hold on for, when my pain, loneliness, fear and depression makes life feel like a living hell?